USNavalResearchLaboratory/TrackerComponentLibrary/3rd_Party_Libraries/SGP4/Tracker_Library_Changes.md

 Exhibit, Guidance, Navigation, and Control and Co-located Conferences, Keystone Colorado, 21-24 August 2006.

+Modifications have been made to make the code compile without warnings in Visual Studio and MinGW.

-December 2024 David F. Crouse, Naval Research Laboratory, Washington D.C.
+May 2025 David F. Crouse, Naval Research Laboratory, Washington D.C.